 Funding: Open Access journals have various funding models.
 Many Open Access publishing houses charge article fees (so-called “article processing charges” or APC).
 The Publication Fund at the University Library pays these kinds of fees under certain conditions.
 The publication of articles in Open Access journals at the Wiley and Springer Nature publishing houses is free of charge for members of the University of Kassel as part of the DEAL Agreements.

 There are also so-called hybrid journals in addition to purely Open Access journals, i.e. classic subscription journals, in which individual articles can be published Open Access in return for a fee.
 This model is controversial and is not supported by the fund at the University Library.
-But members of the University of Kassel can publish their articles Open Access in hybrid journals at Wiley and Springer Nature free of charge as part of the DEAL Agreements.
+But members of the University of Kassel can publish their articles Open Access in hybrid journals of different publishers free of charge as part of serveral Open Access transformative agreements.

 Other services: The kassel university press (kup) publishing house publishes quality-approved monographs Open Access so that they are freely accessible.
 It is also possible to opt for a print version, which is available at a book shop.
+Open access monographs published by other publishers may be eligible for subsidies from our publication fund under certain conditions.
 You can publish your own Open Access journals via Open Journal Systems.